 The beauty of these books is the storytelling approach to history.
 Foster begins with the day the key person was born and traces “goings-on” around the world throughout his lifetime.
 Foster makes the connections between people and events all around the globe that are usually lacking in textbooks.
 Because of this approach, even George Washington’s World is a world history study.
 If you read these in chronological sequence you cover world history fairly well for the time periods they reflect.

-The World of William Penn and The Year of the Horseless Carriage 1801 are both briefer books which should work fine as read alouds for children as young as fourth grade.
+The World of William Penn and The Year of the Horseless Carriage 1801 are both briefer books that should work fine as read-aloud books for children as young as fourth grade.
 All of the other books are great for read-aloud books for children as young as fourth grade.
 All of the other books are great for read-aloud time with students in about fifth-grade and above.
 Younger children will be overwhelmed with the information and will not have enough background knowledge to make the necessary connections.

 Often the information comes rapid fire, and even older children will need you to stop from time to time and discuss or explain what you have read.
 You might even take time off in the middle of a Foster book to read a biography or historical fiction that narrows down to a single person or event for a change of pace.
 Despite the danger of information overload, I love the way these books connect events that are happening simultaneously around the world.

 For the adventurous parent, I suggest creating your own unit studies by jumping off on one or more topics within each section of any of Foster’s books.
 While there are no suggested assignments or questions in these books, you could easily come up with some of your own for independent reading and research.
 Note that all of the books have indexes that are very helpful when you want to locate information.

 The author provided her own hand-drawn illustrations for all of these books.
 The illustrations are often helpful visualizations of the story content, including maps and drawings of key characters.